 5. Red or Weak Stems

-If you notice the stems turning red or weak, it’s a sure sign the plant is dealing with a nitrogen issue.
+If you notice the stems turning red or take on a weak structure, it’s a sure sign the plant is dealing with a nitrogen issue.
 This is especially noticeable if the plant’s stems aren’t as strong as they should be.

 What Causes Nitrogen Deficiency?